yracine/device-type.myecobee/README.md

 If you have My Ecobee bundle, you can also select your ecobee switch(es) to be exposed to ST.

+At the end of the authorization flow, you may have to press "Save" several times if you have have the following error message: "Error processing your request - please try again".
+This is due to some ST platform timeouts due to rate limiting.

 # 5) Your device(s) should now be ready to process your commands